davidwaldherr/davidwaldherr/README.md

 # 🪐 I’m interested in how the knowledge of coding languages enhances one's possibility for creative imagination.
-While imagination may be more important than knowledge, yet knowledge empowers imagination.
+While imagination may be more important than knowledge, knowledge empowers imagination.

 ## 🧬 Learning how to code has accelerated this cycle for me.